bugra-derre/flying-knight/README.md

 The standard user and password for the Ubuntu image are *ubuntu* and *ubuntu*.
 See also the [FAQ](https://ubuntu-pi-flavour-maker.org/faq/).

 If you want to set up a WiFi connection for your Raspberry you may want to take a look [here](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).
-If you are unfamiliar with the wpa_supplicant tool and its configuration [click here (German)](https://wiki.ubuntuusers.de/WLAN/wpa_supplicant/) first.
+If you are unfamiliar with *wpa_supplicant* and its configuration [click here (German)](https://wiki.ubuntuusers.de/WLAN/wpa_supplicant/).

 If you have an unfamiliar keyboard layout, enter the following command to adapt your keyboard settings:
 ```bash